manishucsd/py-codegen/README.md

     - Number of boxes required to fill the CTA when using TMA copy.
     - Shared memory layout after the `TiledCopy` operations.

-- **codegen** is where we use the meta information from nvcute components and use it to generate/build kernels using MLIR Python bindings.
-Note that any component or file with `builder` as a suffix is an MLIR builder emitting MLIR operations.
+- **codegen** is where we use the meta information from `nvcute` components and use it to generate/build kernels using MLIR Python bindings.
+Note that any component or file with "builder" as a suffix is an NVGPU IR builder emitting MLIR operations.
 Please see [TiledMmaBuilder](https://github.com/manishucsd/py-codegen/blob/f63ac844dc53de68ba8fe6ebd323dfc769fc24b1/codegen/core/tiled_mma_builder.py) and [TiledCopyBuilder](https://github.com/manishucsd/py-codegen/blob/f63ac844dc53de68ba8fe6ebd323dfc769fc24b1/codegen/core/tiled_copy_builder.py).

 ## Related work and what about performance?